Opinion | A GOP senator’s angry shaming of Mitch McConnell demands more from Democrats

 Murkowski did a good job shedding light on the problem we now face.
 But here’s the thing: In the end, only Democrats can begin to solve that problem.

-A lot of well-meaning efforts are underway to shame Republicans into supporting the commission, which they are likely to filibuster late Friday.
+A lot of well-meaning efforts were made to shame Republicans into supporting the commission.
 The longtime companion of Capitol Police Officer Brian Sicknick, who died after confronting the rioters, made a heartfelt plea to them, wondering, “Why would they not want to get to the bottom of such horrific violence?”

 Similarly, Sen. Michael Bennet (D-Colo.) gave a rousing speech on the Senate floor, in which he, too, appealed to Republican lawmakers’ conscience.
 Bennet linked the GOP refusal of a real accounting into Jan.
 6 to a bigger abandonment of democracy underway among Republicans.